From geometry to arithmetic of compact hyperbolic Coxeter polytopes: Sub- -reflectivity test and proof of Theorem

 \section{Sub-$2$-reflectivity test and proof of Theorem~\ref{th3}}

-So far we have $14$ candidate lattices $L(1)$--$L(14)$.
+So far we have $11$ candidate lattices $L(1)$--$L(11)$.
 For each lattice $L(k)$ we will use Vinberg's algorithm for constructing the fundamental Coxeter polytope for the group $\OOO_r(L(k))$.
 After that, it remains to apply Lemma~\ref{lem:badrefl}.

-First of all, we study candidate lattices with an orthogonal basis.
-We apply software implementation \texttt{AlVin} \cite{Guglielmetti2} of Vinberg's algorithm.
+For candidate lattices with an orthogonal basis we use the software implementation {\bf \texttt{AlVin}} \cite{Guglielmetti2} of Vinberg's algorithm.
 This program is written for Lorentzian lattices associated with diagonal quadratic forms with square-free coefficients.

-For lattices with non-orthogonal basis we use another approach.
-For every such lattice $L$, we find a sublattice $L' \subset \Q^4(\!\sqrt{2})$ isomorphic to $L$ and given by some inner product associated with a diagonal quadratic form.
-Further, our program \texttt{VinAl} \cite{VinAlg2017} finds roots of $L'$.